 od provided for us through individuals and families.
 One time we gave almost all our food to the O. people during a food shortage.
 One day remained before we finished our food, and that day a girl we didn't know purchased food and sent it to us from a far town.
 Another time we were invited to pray for a sick woman who was about to die.
 During prayer, she instantly got well.
 Word spread and others also started requesting prayers for the sick.
 God healed several more people. - missionary in Northern Kenya One day I met with a new Arab Muslim convert whom I was discipling.
 He was a refugee from Libya, and of Egyptian nationality.
 He was desperate and had lost everything, even his passport.
 After speaking with this new believer and friend, he told me he still has hope in God.
 We talked about Jesus together and I asked what we could pray for him.
 He said he desperately wanted to return to his country of Egypt.
 But he did not have the money or a passport.
 I told him that even if this situation is beyond us, we can present it to God, since nothing is impossible for Him.
 After the prayer he felt happier and so did I. After just a few days, to my great surprise, he contacted me, glorifying the Lord that finally he was in Egypt and that he also found a community of believers! - Burundian missionary in Tunisia The team of Japanese missionaries landed on the island of Buuzu by pure accident.
-They had fly to one island, but just before landing, a strong wind forced them to change course, "Brother, if you would enter that province, you must go forward on your knees."
-J. Hudson Taylor, missionary to China landing in Buuzu.
+They had to sail to one island, but a strong wind forced them to change course, so they came to Buuzu.